Overview

 What is Score?

-Score aims to reduce developer toil and cognitive load by enabling the definition of a single file that works across multiple platforms.
+Score aims to reduce developer toil and cognitive load by enabling the definition of a single file that works across multiple platforms in a vendor-neutral way, eliminating the need for tooling-specific syntax from platforms such as Docker or Kubernetes for example.

 Example